PranayDubey272/PranayDubey272/README.md

 - **Shell:** zsh inside tmux inside a spiral of productivity
 - **Browser Tabs Open:** ~47

-> “I use Neovim on Arch, inside a tmux session, inside a terminal i made myself, inside a void of existential dread,so no i don't have a girlfriend.”
+> “I use Neovim on Arch, inside a tmux session, inside a terminal i made myself, inside a void of existential dread, so no i don't have a girlfriend.”

 - 🛠️ Knows just enough DevOps to make Heroku cry
 - 📦 Has used `docker-compose` in anger